emberjs/ember.js/guides/02-precompiler-overview.md

 # Precompiler Overview

 The precompilation step, which generally occurs at build time, takes a template string and turns it into an Intermediate Representation (also known as IR or WireFormat).
-The Intermediate Representation is a set of structured instructions that could be used directly for rendering, but is more approrpriately further processed into optimized opcodes.
+The Intermediate Representation is a set of structured instructions that could be used directly for rendering, but is more appropriately further processed into optimized opcodes.
 The public interface for the precompilation is the `precompile` function from the `@glimmer/compiler` package.

 ```js
 import { precompile } from '@glimmer/compiler';